-Culture diplomacy is a form of diplomacy in which relations and communication with a foreign public occur through direct and indirect liaises and actions utilizing media, art, cultural assets, and other cultural means.
-Most definitions of cultural diplomacy mention it as a tool for facilitating international cooperation and promoting mutual understanding.
+Cultural diplomacy is a form of diplomacy in which relations and communication with a foreign public occur through direct and indirect liaises and actions utilizing media, art, cultural assets, and other people-to-people means.
+Cultural diplomacy is generally defined as a tool for facilitating international cooperation and promoting mutual understanding.

 The ongoing debate over the term

-Despite a comprehensive discussion on cultural diplomacy core principles, there is no consensus on a modern definition.
+No consensus has been reached on a definition of cultural diplomacy despite extensive discussion.
 Cultural diplomacy is typically described as being part of public diplomacy or as a soft power tool.
 Other definitions focus on the communication between a government and a foreign public or the role of non-state actors in the formation of cultural diplomacy.
-It has been argued that cultural means can be used to reflect a sender's culture (norms, values, etc. ), while others maintain that it is no different from other nation-branding methods.
+It has been argued that cultural means can be used to reflect a sender's culture (norms, values, etc.), while others maintain that it is no different from other nation-branding methods.
 It relates to the unresolved debate over the definition of "culture" applied to "cultural diplomacy."
-On the one hand, it is argued that culture must be understood in a non-stricto-sensu - as a symbolic meaning system including values, ideas, norms, language, et cetera, all factors shaping the human behavior or\and a group identification.
+On the one hand, it is argued that culture must be understood non-stricto-sensu - as a symbolic meaning system including values, ideas, norms, language, etc.; all factors shaping the human behavior or\and a group identification.

-On the other hand, the stricto-sensu viewing cultural diplomacy through the lens of (mainly) state interests.
-In this regard, there is also a debate over whether culture diplomacy is capable of fostering active exchanges of ideas, practices, and values rather than one-way communications.
+On the other hand, stricto-sensu views cultural diplomacy through the lens of (mainly) state interests.
+In this regard, there is also a debate over whether culture diplomacy can foster active exchanges of ideas, practices, and values rather than one-way communications.

-The massive use of cultural means during the cold war, the "war of ideas," made the term "cultural diplomacy" almost synonymous with propaganda.
+The massive use of cultural means during the cold war, also known as the "war of ideas," rendered "cultural diplomacy" almost synonymous with propaganda.